vamshii7/100-Days-Of-DevOps/Jenkins Level 3 Task: Jenkins Build Images.md

 ---

 ## ✅ Outcome

 - Docker image built and pushed successfully.
 - Pipeline executed on App Server 2 (stapp02).
 - Gitea integration and registry authentication confirmed.

 ---

+## 🧠 Key Learnings

+- Declarative pipelines help simplify CI/CD logic and make workflows reproducible across environments.
+- Agent labels ensure that builds run on the correct infrastructure, improving resource isolation and control.
+- Credential management is essential for security.
+Secrets should be stored in Jenkins credentials, not hardcoded.
+- Minimal base images like `alpine` reduce image size, improve security posture, and speed up build times.
+- Digest-based tagging using `sha256` provides immutability and traceability for pushed Docker images.

+---

+## 🛡️ Best Practices

+- Use multi-stage Docker builds to separate build and runtime layers for cleaner, smaller images.
+- Pin base images to specific versions or digests to avoid unexpected changes in future builds.
+- Enable Docker layer caching to accelerate rebuilds during iterative development.
+- Configure webhook triggers or polling to automate builds on Git commits.
+- Validate Dockerfile syntax and lint before pushing to the registry.
+- Monitor image sizes and registry pushes to prevent bloated containers and storage issues.

+---

+## 🧩 Troubleshooting

+- If `docker push` fails, verify registry login status and ensure the registry is reachable from the agent.
+- If Git checkout fails, confirm credentials, repository URL, and network access from the agent to Gitea.

+---

+## 🎯 Final Thoughts

+This pipeline provides a solid foundation for containerized CI/CD workflows.
+By combining Git, Docker, and Jenkins with secure practices, you create a reproducible and scalable system.
+Continue to iterate by adding testing, deployment automation, and observability to evolve it into a production-grade pipeline.

+---